ansari-inc/0xtakeshi.github.io/docs/frameworks/vendor_risk.md

 ## Why Strong Vendor Risk Oversight Matters

 **Vendor management risk** is the total exposure that results when third-party relationships are poorly governed or inadequately monitored.
-Without a structured risk assessment process, organizations may overlook critical vulnerabilities across their vendor ecosystem, such as weak security practices, financial instability, or critical regulatory gaps.
+Without a structured risk assessment process, you may overlook critical vulnerabilities across the vendor ecosystem, such as weak security practices, financial instability, or critical regulatory gaps.

 ### The High Cost of Ignoring Third-Party Risk